-Aimee Hildenbrand is an Assistant Research Scientist at the Center for Healthcare Delivery Science at Nemours Children’s Health System and a pediatric psychologist in the Division of Behavioral Health at Nemours/Alfred I. duPont Hospital for Children.
+Aimee Hildenbrand, PhD is an Assistant Professor of Pediatrics at Sidney Kimmel Medical College of Thomas Jefferson University, an Assistant Research Scientist at the Center for Healthcare Delivery Science at Nemours Children’s Health System, and a pediatric psychologist in the Division of Behavioral Health at Nemours/Alfred I. duPont Hospital for Children.
 Dr. Hildenbrand earned her PhD in Clinical Psychology from Drexel University.
 She completed pre-doctoral internship/ residency training at Cincinnati Children’s Hospital Medical Center and postdoctoral fellowship training at Nemours.
 Dr. Hildenbrand’s research program aims to improve delivery of pediatric healthcare to optimize pain management and psychosocial adjustment for youth with chronic illness, with a particular focus on pediatric sickle cell disease and cancer.

 - Characterize hydroxyurea implementation processes that contribute to high or low uptake in pediatric sickle cell disease centers across PEDSnet institutions.